 CANCER CARE REFLEXOLOGY

-More and more UK hospitals are including reflexology to help with the side effects of conventional cancer treatments.
-These treatments often leave patients health compromised and traumatised, so a specialised reflexology treatment is recommended.
+UK hospitals now value and include reflexology to help with the side effects of conventional cancer treatments.
+These treatments often leave patient’s health compromised and traumatised, so specialised reflexology sessions are recommended.

 Through relaxation reflexology helps with symptoms, improves quality of life, reduces stress and anxiety, calms emotions and increases a sense of well being which all play an important part with coping mechanisms.